Updated: Feb 1

 About the Author

-Lovisa Woodson II is a proud lover of humanity and is always looking for ways to add value to the lives of others.
+Lovisa Woodson II works as a Mindset & Fulfillment Coach, helping women achieve greater life satisfaction, professional success and financial independence.
+She is a proud mother and lover of humanity, always looking for ways to add value to the lives of others.
 Her mission is to live her best life so she may teach others to do the same.
 She encourages us all to seek fulfillment over happiness and to always seize opportunities to be a blessing to others.
-Lovisa works primarily as a licensed life insurance agent who encourages wealth creation in the Black Community and helps women entrepreneurs achieve greater financial success.